-FLORENTINO NCOGO-NDONG obtained his Bachelor's degree in Humanities with a major in Anthropology from the National University of Equatorial Guinea in 2015.
-In 2019 he obtained his Master's degree in Philosophy and Christianity from the Catholic University of Murcia, and in 2020 he obtained his Master's degree in Humanistic and Social Studies from the Abad Oliba CEU University-Barcelona.
+FLORENTINO NCOGO-NDONG in 2019 obtained a degree in Humanities and Social Sciences from the Higher Institute of Science and Education (CUISCE), Alicante.
+In 2021 he obtained his Master's degree in Philosophy and Christianity from the Catholic University of Murcia, and in 2021 he obtained his Master's degree in Humanistic and Social Studies from the University Abad Oliba CEU-Barcelona.

-He is currently a PhD student in Philosophy at the CEU International Doctoral School.
-He is a researcher on anthropology topics and has a large number of unpublished works.
+He is currently a Doctoral Candidate in Philosophy at the CEINDO CEU International Doctoral School.
+As a researcher, this first article has been written at the UNGE (National University of Equatorial Guinea) during the mobility stay.